 15. Integrate Smart Workspace Management Tools

-Smart tools help manage meeting rooms, event spaces, attendance, desk-booking, and analytics.
+Smart tools support workspace optimization by helping manage meeting rooms, event spaces, attendance, desk-booking, analytics, and print documents.
 This data helps space operators understand which spaces are used most efficiently and which need improvement.

 AI-powered systems can also support: